renatogalera/ai-commit/README.md

 ai-commit --interactive-split
 ```

-1. Stage your changes with `git add .`
+1. Stage your changes using `git add .`
-2. AI-Commit shows a TUI listing each diff chunk or “hunk.”
+2. AI-Commit displays a TUI listing diff chunks.
-3. Use **Space** to toggle which chunks you want included in a partial commit.
+3. Use **Space** to toggle which chunks to include.
-4. Press **C** to commit the selected chunks.
-AI will generate the message.
+4. Press **C** to commit the selected chunks with an AI-generated message.
-5. Repeat or exit once you have committed all the chunks you need.
+5. Repeat or exit as needed.

 ### 6. Optional Emoji Prefix